 Soulfire has been transformed from a photographic art project and calendar, to a multimedia art show based on the experiences of adult survivors of child sexual trauma.
-This year, The Firecracker Foundation partnered with artists to produce works of art that are based on the individual stories of adult survivors of child sexual abuse.
-The artwork will be exhibited throughout 2018 in order to generate dialogue and advocacy for child survivors and the work of The Firecracker Foundation throughout the community.
+In the second year since that transformation, The Firecracker Foundation will partner with artists to produce works of art that are based on the individual stories of adult survivors of child sexual abuse.
+The artwork will be exhibited throughout 2019 in order to generate dialogue and advocacy for child survivors and the work of The Firecracker Foundation throughout the community.

-You are invited to celebrate the resilience of survivors at the Soulfire Gala on Sunday, November 12, 2017 at 6:30 p.m.
-The event will be held at Eagle Eye Golf Club.
+SAVE THE DATE!
+You are invited to celebrate the resilience of survivors at the Soulfire Gala on Thursday, November 29, 2018 at 6:00 p.m.
+The event will be held at the Public Media Center.

 The Soulfire Gala is the biggest fundraiser of the year.
 Proceeds benefit the holistic healing services of The Firecracker Foundation.